MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/host-network-requirements.md

             Set-VMHost -VirtualMachineMigrationPerformanceOption Compression
             ```

- - If you're using RDMA with Live Migration, ensure that Live Migration traffic can't consume the entire bandwidth allocated to the RDMA traffic class by using an SMB bandwidth limit.
+ - If you're using RDMA for Live Migration traffic, ensure that Live Migration traffic can't consume the entire bandwidth allocated to the RDMA traffic class by using an SMB bandwidth limit.
 Be careful, because this cmdlet takes entry in bytes per second (Bps), whereas network adapters are listed in bits per second (bps).
 Use the following cmdlet to set a bandwidth limit of 6 Gbps, for example:

     ```Powershell
     Set-SMBBandwidthLimit -Category LiveMigration -BytesPerSecond 750MB